mapcrafter/mapcrafter/docs/configuration.rst

     **Default:** -infinity

-    This is the minimum y-coordinate of blocks mapcrafter will render.
+    This is the minimum y-coordinate of blocks Mapcrafter will render.

 ``crop_max_y = <number>``

     **Default:** infinity

-    This is the maximum y-coordinate of blocks mapcrafter will render.
+    This is the maximum y-coordinate of blocks Mapcrafter will render.

 Furthermore there are two different types of world cropping: